If you’re a business owner…

 Freight, setup costs, and specialized buildings to house equipment, while included in depreciation tables (appropriate for the IRS) are dead wrong for personal property taxation

 Third, and probably most important, starting in 2018, the rendition deadline was April 1st (changed from April 15th in previous years), with a 30-day extension to May 1st.
-Whether or not you rendered your business personal property, you still needed to file a protest by May 15th.
+Whether or not you rendered your business personal property, you still needed to file your appeal by May 15th.

-However, you still may have time to file your protest for 2018.
+However, you still may have time to file your appeal for 2018.
 If you have not received your notice of valuation, then you likely still have time to file this year!

 We know from our 25 years’ history in appraising BPP and commercial real estate that rendering an opinion of value can reduce the amount rendered by 50% or more.
 This means your market value will result in lowering your bpp taxes.